MM2-0/Kvaesitso/docs/docs/developer-guide/modules.md

 # Modules

 The project contains of multiple Gradle modules.
-The structure is kinde scuffed because I didn't know shit when I started this project so future refacorings are to be expected.
+The structure is kinda scuffed because I didn't know shit when I started this project so future refactorings are to be expected.
 This is the current structure:

 - `:app`:
   - `:app`: The app module.
-Contains almost nothing except for the `Application` class (`de.mm20.launcher2.LauncherApplication`)
+Contains almost nothing except the `Application` class (`de.mm20.launcher2.LauncherApplication`)
   - `:ui`: Contains almost the entire user interface (except for account sign-in UIs).
 The only module that uses Jetpack Compose.
-- `:services`: Higher level APIs for the app's business logic
+- `:services`: Higher level APIs for the app's business logic.
+Each module represents a specific functionality of the launcher
   - `:accounts`: Common APIs to manage different account types (Google, Microsoft, Nextcloud, …)
   - `:backup`: Backup and restore functionality
   - `:badges`: Provide different types of badges that are displayed on app icons